-Canadian firefighters make progress but other blazes push thousands from their homes
+Canadian firefighters make progress battling some blazes but others push thousands from their homes

-VANCOUVER, British Columbia (AP) — Canadian firefighters made some progress battling blazes in a British Columbia region known for picturesque resort towns, but hundreds more raging across the province have pushed thousands from their homes and flames also threatened a provincial capital hundreds of kilometers (miles) to the north.
+VANCOUVER, British Columbia (AP) — Canadian firefighters reported some progress against blazes in a British Columbia region known for picturesque resort towns, but hundreds more fires raging across the province have pushed thousands from their homes and threatened a provincial capital hundreds of kilometers (miles) to the north.

-There’s “finally a bit of a glimmer of hope,” West Kelowna Fire Chief Jason Broland told a news conference of the progress being made Sunday in the Lake Okanagan region, which is known as a summer destination for families.
+West Kelowna Fire Chief Jason Broland said the effort made Sunday in the Lake Okanagan region offered “a bit of a glimmer of hope” for the area known as a summer destination for families.

-“The weather has allowed us to make progress,” he said, adding that crews were able to conduct more traditional firefighting techniques such as putting out hot spots.

-More than 2,000 kilometers (1,200 miles) away, firefighters fought flames bearing down on Yellowknife, the capital of the Northwest Territories.
-The fire remained about 15 kilometers (nine miles) from the city, which was left virtually empty after nearly all of its 20,000 residents fled for safety.
+More than 2,000 kilometers (1,200 miles) away, fire crews fought flames bearing down on Yellowknife, the capital of the Northwest Territories.
+The fire remained about 15 kilometers (9 miles) from the city, which was left virtually empty after nearly all 20,000 residents fled for safety.

-“Even as things dried out and fire behavior picked up, we were able to do some good suppression work form the air and limit the progression,” fire information officer Mike Westwick said at a media briefing Sunday night.
+“Even as things dried out and fire behavior picked up, we were able to do some good suppression work from the air and limit the progression,” Fire Information Officer Mike Westwick said Sunday at a media briefing.

-Canada has seen a record number of wildfires this year that have also caused choking smoke in parts of the U.S. All told, there have been more than 5,700 fires, which have burned more than 137,000 square kilometers (53,000 square miles) from one end of Canada to the other, according to the Canadian Interagency Forest Fire Centre.
+Canada has seen a record number of wildfires this year, and the blazes have sent choking smoke into parts of the U.S. All told, there have been more than 5,700 fires, which have burned more than 137,000 square kilometers (53,000 square miles) from one end of Canada to the other, according to the Canadian Interagency Forest Fire Center.

-Hundreds of fires continued to rage across British Columbia and 35,000 people were under evacuation orders Sunday.
+Hundreds of fires continued to rage across British Columbia, and 35,000 people were under evacuation orders Sunday.

 “It is still very much dynamic,” said Jerrad Schroeder, a British Columbia Wildfire Service chief.
 “There’s still portions of this fire that we just have not prioritized.”

-Fire chief Broland also conceded that “some may be coming back to nothing” when evacuees are allowed to return.
+When evacuees are allowed to return, Broland said, some of them “may be coming back to nothing.”

 “Some of you have lost your homes.
 There’s no question about that,” he said.
 “There are lots of backyards where the fire has come right to your patio furniture.
-And it’s been stopped there because of the work of the 500 people that are on the ground fighting. ”
+And it’s been stopped there because of the work of the 500 people that are on the ground fighting.”

 Canadian Prime Minister Justin Trudeau announced the approval of British Columbia’s request for federal assistance.

-“We’ll continue to be here with whatever support is needed,” he said on X, formerly known as Twitter.
+“People are fleeing for their lives.
+They’re worried about their communities, and Canadians from coast to coast to coast are watching in horror the images of apocalyptic devastation,” Trudeau said Monday at a news conference in Cornwall on Prince Edward Island.

+Trudeau planned to meet later in the day with senior cabinet ministers and other officials to discuss the fires.

-In a Facebook post, Yellowknife officials said they were working to establish wildfire defense lines around the city, creating fire breaks and using water sprinklers, cannons and aircraft dropping fire retardant.
+In a Facebook post, Yellowknife officials said they were working to establish wildfire defense lines around the city, creating fire breaks and using water sprinklers, cannons and fire retardant dropped by planes.
 A protective line of 25 kilometers (15.5 miles) has been established.

 “We are not out of the woods yet as many factors can change the status of a fire quickly,” the post said.